 - Shellac polish lasts much longer than Regular polish

-- Shellac polish dries faster than Regular polish, a UV light is used to harden the polish (you may want to apply sunscreen to your hands before your manicure), there’s no worrying about smudges
+- A UV light is used to harden shellac polish which makes it dry faster than Regular polish (you may want to apply sunscreen to your hands before your manicure), there’s no worrying about smudges

 - Shellac polish adheres to your nails and therefore when you remove it some of the nail layer is removed as well which sometimes weakens nails